-Wooden items may be cleaned with a soft cloth and a good quality wood finish cleaning product such as Guardsman TM or equivalent.
+Wooden surfaces have a high gloss laquer finish which may be cleaned with a soft cloth and a quality wood finish cleaning product such as GuardsmanTM, etc.

-Vinyl simulated wood (Plus-Wood) panels may be cleaned with a mild. water based cleaner and a soft cloth.
+Vinyl simulated wood (Plus-Wood) panels may be cleaned with a mild, water based cleaner and a soft cloth.
 Do not use solvents on vinyl wood panels.

+NOTE:

-NOTE: Many cabinetry and furniture items throughout this motor home are constructed either partially or completely of real hardwoods.
+Many cabinetry and furniture items throughout this motor home are constructed either partially or completely of real hardwoods.
 Because of natural variations in woodgrain density, slight differences in stain hue may exist between one item and another.
 This is the distinctive character and beauty of real wood.